 Technology We Love

-We spend so much time focused on problems with advanced technology and its implementation that we are likely creating the impression that we are anti-technology.
+We spend so much time focused on problems with advanced technology and its implementation that we have likely creating the impression that we are anti-technology.
 Nothing could be further from the truth.
 While we do spend a good deal of our time railing about new technological features and what drivers are forced to deal with, our beef is less with the features themselves and more with how they are presented to the motoring public.

 So, when considering a new or used car, here are some technologies to look for.
 We’ll link you to additional info we have here at the site, but bear in mind that